MarianVJ/priceComparatorBackend/Readme.md

 - For simplicity, the service assumes that the products sent in the request are written exactly as they appear in the database.
   For example, "lapte zuzu" must match the product name exactly.
   In a real application, users will select products from predefined lists, so this limitation does not affect the final user experience.
+- The currency is not specified in most of the functionalities, considering that all the data is currently in RON

 **Mention**: These assumptions were made because I focused on implementing the core functionalities and did not test every edge case due to the limited 2-week development time.